Sahil-P-Patil/Sahil-To-Do-list/README.md

 # Sahil-To-Do-list
-# 📝 To-Do List Web App
+# To Do List App

-A simple and beginner-friendly **To-Do List application** built using **HTML, CSS, and JavaScript**.
-This project allows users to manage daily tasks easily in a clean and simple interface.
+This is a simple To Do List project made using HTML, CSS and JavaScript.
+It helps to add and manage daily tasks.

-## 🚀 Features
+## Features

-* Add new tasks
+* Add tasks
 * Mark tasks as completed
 * Delete tasks
-* Edit tasks
-* Tasks remain saved using **localStorage**
+* Tasks are saved in localStorage
-* Simple and responsive design

-## 🛠️ Technologies Used

-* HTML
-* CSS
-* JavaScript (Vanilla JS)
-* Local Storage

-## 📂 Project Structure
+## Files

-todo-app
-│
-├── index.html
-├── style.css
+index.html – structure of the app
+style.css – styling of the app
-└── script.js
+script.js – JavaScript logic

-## ▶️ How to Run
+## How to run

-1. Download or clone this repository.
-2. Open the folder.
-3. Run **index.html** in any web browser.
+Download the project and open **index.html** in a browser.

-## 📚 Learning Purpose
+## Purpose

-This project was built for practice while learning **frontend web development and JavaScript basics**.
+I made this project while learning basic web development.

----

-⭐ If you like this project, feel free to star the repository!